How to Wash Different Types of Throw Blankets

 Much like polyester blankets, faux silk throw blankets (like our Vienna Collection) can usually be machine washed and tumble dried.
 We do however, recommend that you keep the heat setting as low as possible to prevent damage and again, always line dry if the weather permits.

-How to hand wash throws & blankets
+How should I hand wash throws & blankets?

 We know that hand washing your throws and blankets may seem daunting, but it really is easier than you may imagine.
 Start by filling a bathtub or deep sink with cool water and a gentle laundry detergent — be careful with the temperature of the water as if it’s hot it may cause the material to shrink.